elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/scheduling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> setTimeout and setInterval are added to the message queue by the event loop after the specified delay, allowing the JavaScript engine to execute other tasks while waiting for the timer to expire.<br /><br />
+  <div><strong>Interview Response:</strong> The setTimeout and setInterval methods are added to the message queue by the event loop after the specified delay, allowing the JavaScript engine to execute other tasks while waiting for the timer to expire.
   </div>
   </div>
 </details>